 Ingredients

-- Flour.
-Just plain all purpose here!
-No need for bread flour.
+• Flour.
+Just plain all-purpose flour is fine – but you can use bread flour if you like.
 You could mix things up and use half wholemeal and half plain if you like.
 The flatbreads won’t be quite as fluffy, but will have extra flavour.

-- Instant yeast.
-I’m using instant yeast here for ease – anything to save time!
-This way you can add the yeast straight into the mix without having to let it sit and activate first.
-If you only have active dried yeast, sprinkle it over 100g lukewarm water and let it sit for 10 minutes before you mix the dough.
+• Instant yeast.
+I’m using instant yeast here for ease – this way you can add the yeast straight into the mix without having to let it sit and activate first.
+If you only have active dried yeast, sprinkle it over lukewarm water and let it sit for 10 minutes before you mix the dough.

 How to make the flatbreads